gozineb/Articles/blog-posts/integ-test/introArticle/introArticle.md

 _This article kicks off a series dedicated to integ-test.
 Here, we'll unravel the underlying principles of integ-test and delve into the theory surrounding tests.
 In the next article, I'll walk you through a CDK App example repository that illustrates how to implement and use these tools.
 By the conclusion of this series, you'll have a clear understanding of how AWS CDK integration tests can help you build better infrastructure with less stress! 🎉_

-Access the Github repository used in this series: [github.com/gozineb/aws-cdk-app-integration-tests](https://github.com/gozineb/aws-cdk-app-integration-tests)
+_Access the [Github repository](https://github.com/gozineb/aws-cdk-app-integration-tests) used in this series._

 ## Understanding the Value of Integration Tests